Skip to main content

 Option 1: Manual Spreadsheets

-Export your services, normalize billing cycles, sum it up in Excel.
+Export your services, normalize the billing cycles, and sum it up in Excel.

-We wrote about this in detail: Why Spreadsheets Fail for WHMCS Cost Tracking.
+We covered this in detail in Why Spreadsheets Fail for WHMCS Cost Tracking.

 Option 2: MX Metrics Module